 All three of the previously mentioned recreation areas at Juniper Springs, Alexander Springs and Salt Springs have nature trails, boardwalks and trails that wander into the deeper woods.

-While most of the forest is wide open to hikers and backpackers, we would suggest that you stick to the designated trails.
+Almost the entire forest is wide open to hikers and backpackers.
+You can pull off to the side of any of the dozens of forest roads and blaze a trail through the woods.
+But unless you are an experienced hiker with the all the right equipment, we suggest you stick to the designated trails.
 This is, after all, the largest pine woods forest in the world.

 Here are some of the more popular trails.
 You can click through the highlighted text to download PDF maps of the individual trails: